-Purchasing of protective safety equipment shall only be authorised by the, General Manager/Assistant General Manager - Infrastructure and Environment/Operations Engineers/or the WHS/HR Officer.
+Purchasing of protective safety equipment shall only be authorised by the General Manager/Acting General Manager /Director of Infrastructure/Infrastructure Manager or the WHSRA.

-PPE shall be freely accessible to all workers at Murrumbidgee Council and shall be issued from the store office and supervisors offices.
+Personal Protective Equipment shall be freely accessible to all workers at Murrumbidgee Council and shall be issued from the store office and supervisors offices.

-Persons requiring PPE to suit individual needs can discuss those needs with the Supervisor or WHS Officer.
+Persons requiring Personal Protective Equipment to suit individual needs can discuss those needs with the Supervisor or WHSRA.

-All reasonable effort shall be made to meet individual requirements.
+All reasonable efforts shall be made to meet individual requirements.